 A Disaster Recovery Plan is like an insurance policy.
 It’s the thing you never hope to need, but are thankful to have when you do.

-If accidently putting your phone through the wash feels like a chilly Spring breeze, suffering an organisation–wide operations failure would be a category 5 tornado in the dead of winter.
+If accidentally putting your phone through the wash feels like a chilly Spring breeze, suffering an organisation–wide operations failure would be a category 5 tornado in the dead of winter.
 That insurance with the help of IT Managed Services would come in handy, wouldn’t it?

 For something so critical to maintaining the function and security of a business, you’d be surprised just how many don’t take disaster recovery seriously.